-Grades 12 or CTE LEADERSHIP (660) All year 1.25 credit elective FFA officer
+Grades 12 or CTE LEADERSHIP (660) FFA officer

 Prerequisite: Successful completion of CTE Agriculture, Food and Natural Resources.
 Students must have satisfactorily completed 3 years of agriculture education to be enrolled in this course or will be serving as an FFA officer for the upcoming school year.
 All FFA officers must enroll in this course.